An eager DIYer and crafter, Donna enjoys sharing fun and creative tutorials with others so they can learn from her successes and mistakes.

-From handmade wreaths to hair accessories to a personally wrapped gift, a beautiful bow makes your project look complete.
+From handmade wreaths and hair accessories to a personally wrapped gift, a beautiful bow makes your project look complete.

-I often use these bows on wreaths, but you can also use this tutorial to make bows for gift wrapping, for hair bands and barrettes, or to create award ribbons for scouting or class projects.
+I often use these bows on wreaths, but you can also use this tutorial to make bows for gift wrapping, hair bands, and barrettes, or to create award ribbons for scouting or class projects.

 Choosing Your Ribbon

-There are many types of ribbon available for making bows.
-You can find some ribbon in the gift-wrap section in stores.
+There are many types of ribbons available for making bows.
+You can find some ribbons in the gift-wrap section in stores.
 This ribbon is great for gifts and small craft projects.
 This ribbon is often self-stick, and you can just moisten the ends to assemble your bow.

 Fabric ribbon is available in craft, fabric, and most big box stores.
 Fabric ribbon is a better choice for making bows for wreaths and anything that will be used outdoors.
 Generally, I would suggest using hot glue to make a bow out of fabric ribbon.
 However, with some lighter fabric ribbon, you can use double-stick tape.